-Research interests include the design, development, characterization and implementation of x-ray imaging technologies based on thin-film electronics for projection and tomographic imaging procedures in applications including radiotherapy, radiography, fluoroscopy and mammography, as well as cardiac and interventional imaging.
-The group consists of senior research scientists, electrical and mechanical engineers, post-doctoral fellows and graduate students, as well as undergraduate students working in a support capacity.
+Our lab consists of post-doctoral fellows, graduate students and undergraduate students working in a support capacity, along with experienced permanent lab staff – including senior research scientists, computer, electrical and mechanical engineers – who provide the core scientific and engineering skills required to conduct the research.
 Graduate students in the group typically become involved in many aspects of our research with the objective of assuming primary responsibility for a project.
 Prospective graduate students are encouraged to obtain information about admission to the University from the Rackham School of Graduate Studies.
 A list of our papers, abstracts and presentations appears under the publication links below.

 Facilities: Our research is primarily conducted in a pleasant, off-campus environment where the state-of-the-art facilities include multiple measurement and engineering labs equipped with dedicated x-ray sources and sophisticated hardware and software tools.

 Disciplinary Reach of Research: The research involves electrical and mechanical engineering as well as radiation, imaging and device physics.
 The research also encompasses experimental design, computer simulation, and empirical prototype evaluation.